nikija/public/content/developers/api/connector.md

 #### Production Environment

 - **Platform Address** - `https://www.mews.li`
-- **Access Token** - Depends on the hotel, should be provided to you by the hotel admin.
+- **Access Token** - Depends on the enterprise, should be provided to you by the enterprise admin.

 ### Sign in